Gallbladder Removal Surgery In Milton Keynes

 • Nausea and vomiting

-Gallbladder removal surgery can also mitigate the risk of infection and inflammation — both of which can be very serious and require immediate medical attention.
+Gallbladder removal surgery can also mitigate the risk of infection and inflammation, which can be serious and require immediate medical attention.

 Why choose Mr Achal Khanna for gallbladder removal surgery?

-As one of the most well-qualified and experienced surgeons in the treatment of gallstones, Mr Achal Khanna offers cholecystectomy treatment to patients in Milton Keynes and the surrounding area.
+Choosing the right surgeon for your gallbladder removal surgery is essential.
+As one of the most well-qualified and experienced surgeons in treating gallstones, Mr Achal Khanna offers cholecystectomy treatment to patients in Milton Keynes and the surrounding area.

-Mr Achal Khanna takes a personalised, tailored approach to all patients to ensure that they receive the very best care that meets their needs.
+Mr Achal Khanna takes a personalised, tailored approach to all patients to ensure they receive the best care that meets their needs.

 If you are concerned that you may have a problem with your gallbladder and require expert advice and surgery, please use our contact form or contact Mr Khanna’s clinic on 01908 305 127.